CGCL-codes/PFG-Scheduler/README.md

 ## Contact:
 If you feel any problem please feel free to contact at adeelaslam@hust.edu.cn
 ## Author and Copyright
-PFG is developed in Big Data Technology and System Lab, Services Computing Technology and System Lab, Cluster and Grid Computing Lab, School of computer Science and Technology, Huazhong University of Science and Technology, Wuhan, China by Adeel Aslam (adeelaslam@hust.edu.cn), Hanhua Chen (chen@hust.edu.cn), and Hai Jin (hjin@hust.edu.cn)
+PFG is developed in Big Data Technology and System Lab, Services Computing Technology and System Lab, Cluster and Grid Computing Lab, School of computer Science and Technology, Huazhong University of Science and Technology, Wuhan, China by Adeel Aslam (adeelaslam@hust.edu.cn), Hanhua Chen (chen@hust.edu.cn), Hai Jin (hjin@hust.edu.cn)

 Copyright(C) 2021, STCS & CGCL and Huazhong University of Science and Technology.